 So let’s continue with our example and look at leg day that we have planned for Monday.
 Let’s specifically look at the squat.
 We are going to work on sets of 6 as we are staying in the middle to upper range of the strength reps.
-If we use the chart from earlier, 6 reps is the equivalent to 85% of your 1 rep max.
-So simply plug in your 85% of your 1rep max to determine how much weight you should use in that set and you can determine the last piece which is the volume.
+If we use the chart from earlier, 6 reps are the equivalent to 85% of your one rep max.
+So simply plug in 85% of your one rep max to determine how much weight you should use in that set and you can determine the last piece which is the volume.

 Volume = Reps X Weight